AMSP-04/NETN-FOM/README.md

 |v3.0|Update release of NETN FOM included in AMSP-04 Ed B v1.0.
 New modules NETN-METOC, NETN-LOG (replaces NETN-SCP-BASE, NETN-Supply, NETN-Storage, NETN-Repair, NETN-Transport), NETN-ORG, NETN-ETR (replaces NETN-LLBML), NETN-AIS, NETN-AIS, NETN-COM, NETN-SE.
 Updates of all other modules.|

 [Changelog](changelog.md)

+## Maintenance on GitHub
+* The master branch of each NETN FOM Module repository contains the official public releases of the module.
+* The develop branch of each NETN FOM Module repository contains the intermediate baseline releases of the module and the lasest build/merge of other feature branches/forks used by members of the maintenance team to update the module.

 ## Documentation